Spherical varieties and integral representations of L-functions: Periods and the Rankin-Selberg method

-We can assume that $\tilde G = \Aut^L(\tilde X^+)$ and hence, if $G=LG'$ is an almost direct product decomposition, then $G'$ is embedded in $\tilde G$.
-Moreover, necessarily $G'$ acts transitively on $Y$, since $\mathcal Z(X)$ acts trivially on $Y$ while, on the other hand, it retracts all points onto a homogeneous subvariety by Proposition \ref{structureaffine}.
-Of course, $L$ can be equal to $\mathcal Z(X)$ or $G'$ can be equal to $\tilde G$.
+\begin{remark}The group $G'$ has been inserted in the diagram for later reference.
+It is supposed to belong to an almost direct decomposition $G = L\cdot G'$ and it necessarily acts transitively on $Y$, since $\mathcal Z(X)$ acts trivially on $Y$ while, on the other hand, it retracts all points onto a homogeneous subvariety by Proposition \ref{structureaffine}. \end{remark}